Fusion Markets Minimum Deposit: Key Information & Guide (2023)

 If you are an Australia-based trader and fund your account through a bank wire from a bank operating within the country, we won’t charge you a deposit fee.
 However, if you are making an international transfer to an Australian trust account, they will charge you a deposit fee between $20 and $30.
 Some banks use intermediary banks that charge transaction fees before forwarding the funds to Fusion Market.

-First of all, you should open a Fusion Markets demo account (Your capital is at risk) before thinking of depositing real money.
+First of all, you should open a Fusion Markets demo account before thinking of depositing real money.
 If you’re already an experienced trader, you can proceed with the next steps: Visit their website and log in.

 Click “New” at the top right-hand corner of the page.
 After clicking it, the two account types – Live and Demo – will appear.
 Choose any of the two options.